SaltyAom/just-use-elysia/src/pages/index.md

 **"It's just Zod schema"** or **"Hono/tRPC/oRPC can do that too!"**.

-[I got 100 similar replies](https://x.com/saltyAom/status/1969512978388304202) which basically sum up to this, which is funny because it proves my point exactly that it doesn't exists and people don't even think it's possible.
+[I got 50 similar replies](https://x.com/saltyAom/status/1969512978388304202) which basically sum up to this, which is funny because it proves the point exactly that this doesn't exists and people don't even think it's possible in TypeScript.

 If you take a closer look, you can see that there's no schema annotation required.